Materials-Consortia/OPTIMADE/optimade.rst

     [30,15,9, ["PARTIAL-DATA-REF", ["https://example.db.org/value1"]]]
     ["PARTIAL-DATA-NEXT", ["https://example.db.org/"]]

-An example of the sparse format for multi-dimensional lists with three aggregated dimensions and integer values:
+An example of the sparse representation for multi-dimensional lists with three aggregated dimensions and integer values:

 .. code:: json
-    {"format": "sparse"}
+    {"representation": "sparse"}
     [3,5,19,  10]
     [30,15,9, 31]
     ["PARTIAL-DATA-NEXT", ["https://example.db.org/"]]

-An example of the sparse format for multi-dimensional lists with three aggregated dimensions and values that are multidimensional lists of integers of arbitrary lengths:
+An example of the sparse representation for multi-dimensional lists with three aggregated dimensions and values that are multidimensional lists of integers of arbitrary lengths:

 .. code:: json
-    {"format": "sparse"}
+    {"representation": "sparse"}
     [3,5,19, [ [10,20,21], [30,40,50] ]
     [3,7,19, ["PARTIAL-DATA-REF", ["https://example.db.org/value2"]]]
     [4,5,19, [ [11, 110], ["PARTIAL-DATA-REF", ["https://example.db.org/value3"]], [550, 333]]